alloy-rs/core/abi/type_system.md

 ## How?

+Solidity has two basic categories: first-class and externalized.
+The first-class types are those that can be bound to variables, passed as arguments, used as fields in structs, stored (on the stack, in memory or in storage), etc. The externalized types are only used in EVM lifecycle events, and cannot be generally operated on beyond construction.

-Solidity is represented as a set of traits.
-The `SolType` trait is at the root of the type system, and contains functionality common to all solidity types.
-This includes type name, ABI (de)tokenization and coding, as well as Solidity type checking rules.
+The first-class types implement the `SolType` trait.
+This trait contains functionality common to all first-class Solidity types.
+This includes type name, ABI (de)tokenization and coding, Solidity type checking rules.
+These types include structs, enums, UDTs, address, bool, bytes, string, etc.

-From there we divide types into two categories: Data and non-Data.
-The data types implement `SolDataType`, and represent types that are computed on in a Solidity contract.
-These types exist on the stack or in memory or storage in Solidity, can be bound to variables, and can be struct properties or function arguments.

-The non-data types cannot be bound to variables or computed on.
-These are represented by the traits, `SolCall`, `SolEvent`, and `SolError`.
-These types enter or exit the EVM, and are not part of normal Solidity computation, but are still ABI coded/decoded.
+Externalized types are calls (function arguments and returns), events, and errors.
+These are each represented by a trait (`SolCall`, `SolEvent`, and `SolError`).
+These types enter or exit the EVM, or pass between callstack frames, and are not part of normal Solidity computation.
+However, they are composed of first-class types, and their ABI coding uses the first-class type's ABI coding;

-### Rough Edge:
+### ⚠️ Rough Edge ⚠️

 Currently, our representation supports using tuples as struct props.
 This is not allowed in Solidity, and future versions of this crate may change the type system to disallow it.

-### Trait Layout
+### Layout

 ```
-SolError
+- SolError
-SolCall
+- SolCall
-SolEvent (TODO)
+- SolEvent (TODO)

-SolType
+- SolType
-└── SolDataType
   ├── SolStruct
   ├── SolEnum (TODO)
   ├── UDTs
   ├── address
   ├── bytes
-    ├── intx
-    ├── uintx
+  ├── intX (8 - 256)
+  ├── uintX (8 - 256)
   ├── bool
   ├── T[N] (Array)
   ├── T[] (Dynamic Array)
   ├── string
-    ├── bytesx
+  ├── bytesX (1 - 32)
   └── Tuples `(T, U, ..)`
 ```

 ### Trait Quick Reference

-- `SolType` - Provides type name and properties, and basic ABI coding.
+- `SolType` - Provides type name and properties, ABI coding, packed encoding, and EIP-712 encoding.
-- `SolDataType` - Provides EIP-712 and `encodePacked`.
 - `SolError` - describes custom Error types with selector, and provides specialized coding methods.
 - `SolCall` - describes function **arguments** with selector, and provides